shun4midx/FQ-HLL-Keyboard/README.md

 Download the latest release of the app [here](https://github.com/shun4midx/FQ-HLL-Keyboard/releases/latest), install the apk and head to your phone's keyboard settings.
 Enable `FQ-HLL Keyboard` and switch to the keyboard.

-Keyboard settings can be found by launching the FQ-HLL Keyboard app installed with the apk.
+Keyboard settings can be found by launching the FQ-HLL Keyboard app installed with the apk, or by pressing the `⎋` button on the keyboard.

 Keyboard settings are saved across updates of the app.